 Helicopter trip itinerary

-- Porters during trekking (1 Porters each clients Max 17 kg)
+- Porters trekking (1 Porters each clients Max 17 kg)

-- Fixed rope and group equipment (tents, dining tent, cooking utensils
+- Group equipment (tents, dining tent, cooking utensils)

 - Travel insurance covering cancellation and medical/evacuation